libredsp/libredsp/README.md

 A Digital Signal Processing (DSP) library written in Rust with WebAssembly (WASM) bindings for web applications.

-The library provides functionality for spectral estimation, frequency-selective FIR and IIR filter design, statistical filter design (such as Wiener filter, LMS, ...), hybrid simulation (the interconnection of discrete-time components with continuous-time plants), Fast Fourier Transform (FFT), and other digital signal processing algorithms.
+The library provides functionality for spectral estimation, frequency-selective FIR and IIR filter design, statistical filter design (such as Wiener filter and LMS), hybrid simulation (the interconnection of discrete-time components with continuous-time plants), Fast Fourier Transform (FFT), and other digital signal processing algorithms.

 The library has minimal dependencies and implements core DSP algorithms from scratch.